roosa123/CVaPR_EEG_videos/README.md

-# CVaPR_EEG_videos
+# Emotion Recognition in Videos From EEG Signals Using Deep Neural Networks

-**A project for Computer Vision and Pattern Recognition classes at Silesian University of Technology**
+## A project for Computer Vision and Pattern Recognition classes at Silesian University of Technology

 Lecturer: Krzysztof Kotowski
 Semester: 1st semester of the MSc studies programme